anthonypdawson/divine-devops/_posts/2025/09/2025-09-15-revelation-system-failure.ts.md

 ```
 ---

-### Configuration Files
+### Configuration File

 #### [<code><b>revelation-status.yaml</b></code>]({{ site.baseurl }}/assets/misc/revelation-status.yaml#content)
 _Summary: The final status manifest from the Revelation Event Handler, capturing the last moments before New Heaven and New Earth deployment._

-> Note: The Revelation Event Handler is a one-time-use system.
+_Note: The Revelation Event Handler is a one-time-use system.
 Ensure all souls are properly backed up before initiating the sequence.
-Unauthorized tampering may result in eternal consequences.
+Unauthorized tampering may result in eternal consequences._

+---

 > 🗨️ [Confess your system failures or share your apocalyptic bug fixes in the Confession Booth.](#confessions){: .comment-cta-link }